Skip to main content

 3. The date and time at which the incident occurred;

-4. A description of the incident and classification of any relevant offenses, including reference to all penal law violations that occurred;
+4. A description of the incident and classification of any relevant offenses, including but not limited to: (i) a reference to all alleged violations of law that occurred; and (ii) whether the highest alleged offense was a felony, misdemeanor, or violation;

 5. The date on which the incident was reported to police;

-6. The suspect’s age, race, and gender, where known;
+6. The suspect’s perceived race, gender, and age range;

-7. The victim’s age, race, and gender, where known;
+7. The victim’s perceived race, gender, and age range, where known;

 8. The location where the incident occurred, including latitude and longitude if available, but in all cases at least as specific as the nearest intersection;

-10. The date on which any arrest or departmental resolution of a case occurred; and
+10. The date on which any arrest or departmental resolution of a complaint occurred; and

-11. If an arrest has occurred, the location of such arrest and the age, race, and gender of each arrestee.
+11. If an arrest occurs, the location of such arrest and the age range, race, and gender of each arrestee.

-b.
+c.
 Website.
-The information required to be reported by subdivision a of this section must remain posted on the department’s website indefinitely, and shall be updated on a quarterly basis with all new criminal complaints and any new arrest information.
+The information required to be reported by subdivision a of this section must remain posted on the city’s website indefinitely, and shall be updated on a biannual basis.

 JDK/PS